Katangese Gendarmerie: Conflict with the United Nations

 During the dissolution of the Lumumba Government, the Belgian government determined that their interests could be protected through negotiations with the Congolese government and began to gradually withdraw from Katanga.
 The state still had support from several Belgian politicians, such as René Clemens, the author of Katanga's constitution, and George Thyssens, who had drafted the Katangese declaration of independence and continued to serve as an important adviser.
 Additionally, companies such as Union Minière du Haut Katanga maintained relations with the state.
 Despite these interactions, the Belgian government gradually adopted a strategy of privately pressuring the Katangese to accept reintegration.
 Such efforts largely failed.

-After being pressured by the United States and United Nations, Belgium removed many of its forces from the region from August to September 1961.
+Under pressure from the United States and United Nations, Belgium removed many of its forces from the region between August and September 1961.
 However, many officers remained, without official Belgian endorsement, or became mercenaries.
 To support the Katangese, Belgium organized hundreds of Europeans to fight with Katanga as mercenaries.
-At the same time the United Nations attempted to suppress foreign support to the Gendarmerie; 338 mercenaries and 443 political advisers were expelled from the region by August.
+At the same time the UN attempted to suppress foreign support to the Gendarmerie; 338 mercenaries and 443 political advisers were expelled from the region by August.
 That same month, war veterans were first honored by the Katangese government.
 Dead soldiers were also remembered in ceremonies at the Cathedral of St. Peter and St. Paul in Élisabethville.

-On August 2, 1961, Cyrille Adoula was appointed to replace Lumumba as prime minister of the Congo.
+On 2 August 1961, Cyrille Adoula was appointed to replace Lumumba as prime minister of the Congo.
 He began a far more aggressive policy of ending Katanga's secession than the interim Congolese government, and Belgium continued to pressure the Katangese authorities to begin negotiations.
 Young suggested that "from this point onward, Katanga fought a mainly diplomatic and partly military rearguard action against what was in retrospect the inevitable end to the secession."
 After Adoula's appointment, sporadic violence continued between tribes and the government, but Katanga was relatively peaceful for several months.